nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### 3.6 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.address.commons` package.

+Classes used by both `Task` and `Event` are in the `seedu.address.model.common` package.

 [Return to Table of Contents](#table-of-contents)